How to manage time off in lieu for your employees

 Create an environment of trust

-Good business culture requires trust.
+Good business culture requires trust to create psychological safety.
 TOIL is an issue of trust and in most cases, employees will tend to give a little extra to the business than they actually take back.

 Agree times TOIL can be taken